-Submit a 20 to 30 minute recording online through Accept’d, including at least 10 minutes of conducting in performance and 10 minutes rehearsing.
+Submit a 20 to 30 minute recording online through Acceptd, including at least 10 minutes of conducting in performance and 10 minutes rehearsing.
 The camera should be facing the conductor.
-Conductors who pass the video audition will be invited to campus to audition with one of the Setnor School of Music’s choral ensembles.
 Contact: Dr. John Warren, director of choral studies, .

 Submit a 20- to 30-minute recording online through Acceptd, including at least 10 minutes of conducting in performance and 10 minutes rehearsing.
 The camera should be facing the conductor.
 Applicants will not need to select an audition date.
 Candidates will be contacted to schedule an on-campus interview/audition if they pass the video screening audition.
 Contact: Dr. James Tapia, director of orchestral studies, .